Jonas Salk: Early life and education

 Jonas Salk was born on October 28, 1914, in New York City to Daniel and Dora (née Press) Salk.
-His parents were Jewish; Daniel was born in New Jersey to immigrant parents while Dora was born in Minsk and emigrated to the United States when she was 12.
+His father Daniel was born in New Jersey to Jewish immigrant parents, and Dora was born in Minsk and emigrated to the United States when she was 12.
 Salk's parents did not receive extensive formal education.
 He had two younger brothers, Herman and Lee, a child psychologist.
 The family moved from East Harlem to 853 Elsmere Place in the Bronx, with some time spent in Queens at 439 Beach 69th Street, Arverne.

 At age 13, Salk entered Townsend Harris Hall Prep School, a public school for intellectually gifted students.
 Named after the founder of City College of New York (CCNY), it was "a launching pad for the talented sons of immigrant parents who lacked the money—and pedigree—to attend a top private school", according to David Oshinsky, his biographer.
 In high school, "he was known as a perfectionist...who read everything he could lay his hands on," according to one of his fellow students.
 Students had to cram a four-year curriculum into just three years.
 As a result, most dropped out or flunked out, despite the school's motto "study, study, study."
 However, of the students who graduated, most had the grades to enroll in CCNY, then noted for being a highly competitive college.